Author Biography | Interview | Books by this Author | Read-Alikes

 Q: Union Atlantic has two main story lines.
 One is about a conflict over a piece of land between two neighbors, Charlotte Graves, a retired history teacher, and Doug Fanning, a young banker; the other is about the financial troubles at the bank where Doug works.
 How did these two events come together for you as you wrote the novel?

 A: The characters are what came first.
 I created each of them separately before I ever knew how they would inhabit the same novel.
 The first was Charlotte's brother Henry Graves, the president of the New York Federal Reserve, whose first sections I wrote ten years ago.
 I'd become fascinated by this idea of the anonymous power that the Fed and other public and private bureaucracies have over our daily lives and I wanted to place a character at the pinnacle of one of those organizations, mostly to discover for myself how that kind of mind would work.
 That, in turn, gave me the idea of a troubled bank that the Fed would be regulating, and thus a banker, who became Doug Fanning.
-Charlotte was the other major figure and it was in writing about her as she lived alone with her dogs in the semi-rural town of Finden that I came up with the ...
+Charlotte was the other major figure and it was in writing about her as she lived alone with her dogs in the semi-rural town of Finden that I came up with the idea of ...

 Click Here to find out who said this, as well as discovering other famous literary quotes!